rnd-team-dev/plotoptix/README.md

 ## Examples

-Looking at examples is the best way to get started and explore PlotOptiX features, before we write a complete reference manual.
+Looking at examples is the best way to get started and explore PlotOptiX features, before we generate reference manual pages.
 Have look at the <a href="https://github.com/rnd-team-dev/plotoptix/tree/master/examples">readme and sample codes here</a>.
+Functions are also documented in the source code.